LOGLINE

 PITCH

 Santa Claus School in Santa Claus, Indiana, prides itself on graduating the best Santa Clauses in the nation.
 More than money-making ventures, Clement Winter, the school’s teacher, wants his students to have real Christmas spirit.
-Despite their less-than-merry attitudes, he teaches them all the crucial skills for becoming the “real Santa Claus.”
+Despite their less-than-merry attitudes, causing him to want to quit his job several times, he teaches them all the crucial skills for becoming the “real Santa Claus.”
 By the time his class graduates its 10-week Santa Boot Camp, his 12 students are ready for a very Merry Christmas indeed.

 SYNOPSIS

 Every September, Santa Claus School in Santa Claus, Indiana, welcomes twelve students who want to improve their holiday-making skills as men in the merry-red coats and hats with white beards.
-Although the applications come through the U.S. mail, and they are scrutinized for the best Christmas-cheer, Clement Winter, the school’s teacher, can never be too sure what to expect on the first day of school.
+However, Clement Winter, the school’s teacher, can never be too sure what to expect on the first day of school.
+He is getting burned out on teaching grown men to Santa.
+There is usually one student who is unruly and gets under his skin.
 The ten-week class covers all the basics and then some on how to uphold the tradition of Santa Claus.
 More than any other school in the country, Santa Claus School prides itself in graduating the best Santa Clauses.
 The school has been having financial troubles, so Clement hopes the students’ successes help it stay afloat.
 Looking at the new class, he feels saddened at their lack of enthusiasm.
-It takes a certain amount of gusto and Christmas values to pull off being a genuine Santa Claus.
+It takes a certain amount of gusto and character to pull off being a genuine Santa Claus.

 As Clement proceeds, he looks up to hear snoring, burping, and cursing from the students, and he takes radical action.
-“This year we’re running class like Boot Camp!” he announces, astounded that many of the students have not shaved their brown stubble.
-One student is hiding a Vodka bottle in his bag.
-One of them even picks his nose.
+He decides to run class like a Boot Camp.
+He is disgusted that many of the students have not shaved their brown stubble.
+One student is hiding a Vodka bottle in his bag and play constant pranks on Clement, like putting a whoopie cushion on his chair.
+One of the students even picks his nose.
 Another one won’t turn off his cell phone and keeps taking calls from his various girlfriends.
-A handful of them try to budget how much money they can make during the holiday season if they keep on track, even attempting to get free gifts.
-On the contrary, a few of them read their Bibles openly and pray during class, ignoring Clement altogether.
+A handful of them try to budget how much money they can make during the holiday season.
+On the contrary, a few of them read their Bibles openly and pray during class, which is one extreme to the other.

 Copyright 2022 Jennifer Waters